Author, education writer, and Blogger in Texas

-In addition, she is a co-founder of Latinas for Latino Literature (L4LL), a site dedicated to improving Latino literacy and their access to Latino literature.
-Monica is one of the creators of L4LL's Latino Children’s Summer Reading Program, the first online program designed specifically for Latino families.
+She is also the co-founder of Latinas for Latino Lit and the content creator of the Latino Children’s Summer Reading Program, the first national, online program designed specifically for Latino families.

 A freelance education writer, her education articles and lesson plans have appeared in numerous online sites such as NBCNews, latinamom.me, Woo!
 Jr., and PBSParents.

 Her book, The Latino Family's Guide to Homeschooling, has helped many families with their decision to educate their children at home.
 And her Heritage Journal Series helps children all across the country explore and celebrate their family's heritage.